Valieva to take to Olympic ice once more amid doping scandal

-1 of15 Karen Chen, of the United States, competes in the women's short program during the figure skating at the 2022 Winter Olympics, Tuesday, Feb.
-15, 2022, in Beijing.
-David J. Phillip/AP Show More Show Less
+1 of15 Kamila Valieva, of the Russian Olympic Committee, trains at the 2022 Winter Olympics, Wednesday, Feb.
+16, 2022, in Beijing.
+Natacha Pisarenko/AP Show More Show Less

-2 of15 Alysa Liu, of the United States, competes in the women's short program during the figure skating at the 2022 Winter Olympics, Tuesday, Feb.
-15, 2022, in Beijing.
+2 of15 Kamila Valieva, of the Russian Olympic Committee, trains at the 2022 Winter Olympics, Wednesday, Feb.
+16, 2022, in Beijing.
 Natacha Pisarenko/AP Show More Show Less 3 of15

 4 of15 Kamila Valieva, of the Russian Olympic Committee, trains at the 2022 Winter Olympics, Wednesday, Feb.
 16, 2022, in Beijing.
 Natacha Pisarenko/AP Show More Show Less

-8 of15 Anna Shcherbakova, of the Russian Olympic Committee, competes in the women's short program during the figure skating at the 2022 Winter Olympics, Tuesday, Feb.
+8 of15 Alexandra Trusova, of the Russian Olympic Committee, competes in the women's short program during the figure skating at the 2022 Winter Olympics, Tuesday, Feb.
 15, 2022, in Beijing.
 Natacha Pisarenko/AP Show More Show Less 9 of15

-11 of15 Kaori Sakamoto, of Japan, competes in the women's short program during the figure skating at the 2022 Winter Olympics, Tuesday, Feb.
+11 of15 Karen Chen, of the United States, competes in the women's short program during the figure skating at the 2022 Winter Olympics, Tuesday, Feb.
 15, 2022, in Beijing.
 David J. Phillip/AP Show More Show Less 12 of15

-13 of15 Alexandra Trusova, of the Russian Olympic Committee, competes in the women's short program during the figure skating at the 2022 Winter Olympics, Tuesday, Feb.
+13 of15 Alysa Liu, of the United States, competes in the women's short program during the figure skating at the 2022 Winter Olympics, Tuesday, Feb.
 15, 2022, in Beijing.
 Natacha Pisarenko/AP Show More Show Less

 14 of15 Mariah Bell, of the United States, competes in the women's short program during the figure skating at the 2022 Winter Olympics, Tuesday, Feb.
 15, 2022, in Beijing.
 Jeff Roberson/AP Show More Show Less